Alipsa/spreadsheets/readme.md

 # Version history

 ### 1.3.4
-- add support for import of multiple sheets at once
+- Add support for import of multiple sheets at once
+- Upgrade to java 11
+- Upgrade apache poi dependencies

 ### 1.3.3, Feb 6, 2022
 - make ods import behave similar to excel when importing percentages (i.e import it as a decimal e.g. 0.54 instead of 54%)